9.13.2008

-If a chili were a woman, who would she be?
+If a chile were a woman, who would she be?
 Why María Félix, of course.
 La Gran Diva of the Golden Age of Mexican Cinema.
 Muse to Agustín Lara, one of Mexico's greatest musical composers (María Bonita is about her).
 Painted by Diego Rivera.
 Successful thoroughbred racehorse owner.
 Collector of famous husbands and über-fine jewelry--she reportedly walked into the Cartier boutique in Paris with a baby crocodile in tow when she commissioned them to create a this gold double crocodile necklace studded with emeralds and yellow diamonds--and Chili-eater extraordinaire, María Félix was considered Mexico's most beautiful woman (take that, Salma Hayek).
 Celebrated in Europe and throughout the world, lionized and adored in her own country, especially by the male segment of the population (In this muy macho of countries, maybe it was love at first sight when they saw her character smack Pedro Armendariz upside the head in Enamorada, a Mexican-style Taming of the Shrew.)
 And all without going Hollywood or learning English.
 Not bad for a girl born in Sonora.

 Fiery, intelligent, talented, flamboyant and beautiful.
 I like to think she had chiles with her caviar.